AbdelrahmanGalhom/AbdelrahmanGalhom/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/AbdelrahmanGalhom)

 ---

-*"The future belongs to those who understand that artificial intelligence is not about replacing human intelligence, but amplifying it."*

 ⭐ **Interested in my work?
 Give my repositories a star and let's build the future of AI together!**